EdyVision/EdyVision/README.md

 ## Hi there, I'm Eidan 👋

 I'm an engineer by day and by night, I'm a writer and researcher currently diving into psychological and social factors in information disclosure patterns and detection on social media.
 In the past, I've worked on a number of serverless and website projects that I've since open sourced.
+Work experience includes enterprise API development, distributed network systems, and flight training simulators.

 ### Works
 Below is a breakdown of where to find my recent works: